Rule 1: Set Yourself Up for Success

 Spinal discs and joint cartilage have a little or no blood inside of them, but still have live cells in the disc or joint space.
 They get their nutrition from diffusion and osmosis with motion, not through blood supply.
 Once the disc or cartilage tissue is damaged, cell nutrition is compromised, and the body cannot naturally heal the degeneration on its own.
 Degenerative discs are diagnosed with MRI and are often but not always painful.
 A painful degenerative disc is frequently 50% or more collapsed and has cartilaginous endplate erosion.
 A healthy disc appears white or light grey, indicating fluid retention.
 A degenerated or desiccated disc will appear dark and have less volume or height.
 However, new regenerative cellular therapy uses your own mesenchymal stem cells to help your body repair these tissues and make your joints/spine healthier.
 It is imperative that you follow suggested guidelines during this repair phase to have the best outcome.

 Arthritis and joint degeneration occur over time, and are often due to poor joint mechanics, poor body mechanics, bad posture, weakness, repetitive motion, high or compressive forces, and bad habits.
 Poor diet, weight gain, and other traumas can cause tissue and joint injury.
 Consider making lifestyle changes to eliminate factors that might put you at higher risk for joint/cartilage breakdown.
 You have come to Seattle Stem Cell for regenerative cellular therapy because you want to be healthy and get out of pain.
 Make the commitment to yourself and make the lifestyle changes that you can control, like diet and exercise, become familiar with intermittent fasting and get healthy!

 Four goals to control arthritis:

-2. Improve joint function with motion
+2. Improve joint function with regular motion through activity

 3. Maintain a healthy body weight